Things to see and do - Segovia

 It was Philip V, grandson of Louis XIV, who wanted to make La Granja into a «little Versailles» at an altitude of 1,192m.
 In the Palace, a Tapestry Museum exhibits 16C Flemish hangings and a 15C Gothic tapestry.
 The gardens of 145 ha were inspired by Versailles.
 The water features enliven the Neptune basin while the fountain of the Famous throws a jet of water up to 40m.
 There is a glass Museum in the Royal factory.

-At the entrance to the village, this fortress, like a monumental organ, is the oldest remaining example of Mudéjar military architecture in Spain.
-Built by Moorish craftsmen at the end of the 15C, it is made up of three walls with polygon corner towers, round towers on the sides and a sturdy keep.
-You can visit the keep and chapel, which has fine wooden sculptures from the Romanesque period.
-Along the courtyards, you can see the entre fortified system.
+This monumental fortress is the oldest remaining example of Mudéjar military architecture in Spain.
+Built by Moorish craftsmen at the end of the 15C, it is made up of three walls with polygonal corner towers, round towers on the sides and a sturdy keep.
+The keep and chapel, which are open to visitors, contain some fine wooden sculptures from the Romanesque period.
+From the roof terrace, a highlight of the visit, enjoy extensive views of the fortified complex and the village of Coca.

 Saint Paul's Church is especially remarkable for its façade from the beginning of the Renaissance.
 It illustrates the transition from the Isabelline style to the plateresque style.
 The lower part of the main church, designed by Simon of Cologne, belongs to the former and the upper part to the latter.
 The lower part, with its rose window, can be distinguished by its perforations and its ogee arches, the upper part, divided into panels decorated with statues, has a clearer composition.